harmony-one/onebtc/specs/btcrelay-spec/docs/source/spec/functions.rst

   b.
 If ``insecure == True``, check against ``max(confirmations, STABLE_BITCOIN_CONFIRMATIONS)``.

-3. Check if the Bitcoin block was stored for a sufficient number of blocks (on the parachain) to ensure that staked relayers had the time to flag the block as potentially invalid.
+3. Check if the Bitcoin block was stored for a sufficient number of blocks (on the shard) to ensure that staked relayers had the time to flag the block as potentially invalid.
 Check performed against ``STABLE_PARACHAIN_CONFIRMATIONS``.

 4. Extract the block header from ``BlockHeaders`` using the ``blockHash`` tracked in ``Chains`` at the passed ``txBlockHeight``.